diamond-org/flask-diamond/etc/sphinx/introduction/quick_start.rst

 Quick Start
 ===========

+Flask-Diamond installs in a Python environment with :doc:`virtualenv <../documentation/requirements_management_with_virtualenv>`.
+Please see the :doc:`../introduction/system_requirements` for information about installation pre-requisites.

 Install Flask-Diamond
 ---------------------

-Flask-Diamond installs in a Python environment.
+Create a :doc:`virtualenv <../documentation/requirements_management_with_virtualenv>` for your new Flask-Diamond application, and then install Flask-Diamond with `pip <http://pip.readthedocs.org/en/latest/>`_.

 ::